xwmx/bash-boilerplate/README.md

 functionality or reveal the state of the program at a certain point.
 These should generally be removed when customizing the scripts, while retaining the parts that still apply.
-Especially in the case of the `bash-with-commands` script, it's probably a good idea to play around with the different features before diving into customization.
+Especially in the case of the `bash-commands` script, it's probably a good idea to play around with the different features before diving into customization.

 ## Scripts